-All teams used their research and use interviews to focus on a more specific challenge within the complex issue of voting and civic engagement.
+Teams began with reflecting on their personal experiences and then launching into internet research to narrow this broad challenge.
 Community members with varying perspectives participated and shared their voting experiences with the teams, both through one-on-one conversations and an expert panel with members from the Chicago Board of Election Commissioners, the Cook County Bureau of Technology, the Cook County Clerk’s Office, Chicago Votes, and the NU Center for Civic Engagement.